OpenEvalProject/evals/manuscripts/elife-61121/v1/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/61121/elife-61121-fig8-v1.jpg)

-**Figure 8.:** PP).Following the initial merozoite-RBC interaction, reorientation (a) brings the merozoite apical prominence into contact with the RBC surface.
+**Figure 8.:** Following the initial merozoite-RBC interaction, reorientation (a) brings the merozoite apical prominence into contact with the RBC surface.
 Rhoptry neck proteins are discharged into the RBC membrane (b), inducing echinocytosis.
 AMA1 is released from micronemes to interact with the RON complex, forming the TJ through which the merozoite begins to enter the nascent PV (c).
 During entry, several protein components of the merozoite surface coat are shed by SUB2 (d).
 As the merozoite is internalised the RBC membranes are drawn together at the posterior end by the TJ (e).
 The opposed membranes finally seal and undergo scission, fully encapsulating the parasite within the cell (f).
 In the absence of AMA1 (ΔAMA1), insertion of the RON complex results in echinocytosis but without formation of the TJ.
 The RBC membrane remains destabilised, leading to RBC lysis.
 Loss of SUB2 expression (ΔSUB2) leads to a plug of unshed surface proteins that prevent RBC membrane sealing, leading to abortive entry and RBC lysis.
 Some ΔSUB2 parasites manage to enter fully but subsequently fail to develop beyond ring stage, perhaps due to a defect in DV biogenesis because of an accumulation of multiple unshed proteins (or one or more critical proteins) on the plasma membrane of the internalised parasite.
 A similar but less severe intracellular growth phenotype results from selective loss of MSP1 shedding in the MSP1PP mutant.

 Using IFA, western blot and mass spectrometry to compare SUB2-expressing and ΔSUB2 parasite cultures, we confirmed that SUB2 is required for shedding of MSP1, AMA1 and PTRAMP.
 We also identified several putative new SUB2 substrates not known to associate with any of the three previously known substrates.
 Some of the most prominent of these, including MSP2, MSP4, MSP5 and Pf92, belong to a group of merozoite surface proteins known or predicted to possess GPI anchors (Gilson et al., 2006; Sanders et al., 2005; Marshall et al., 1998; Marshall et al., 1997).
 Since GPI-anchored proteins cannot be shed by rhomboid cleavage (which occurs within TMDs), it is likely that shedding of each is independently catalysed by SUB2.
 The other newly identified SUB2 substrate, MSRP2, likely has no GPI anchor (so could be peripherally associated with one of the GPI-anchored substrates) but does undergo proteolytic cleavage around egress (Kadekoppala et al., 2010).
 This wide range of SUB2 substrates was unexpected; indeed earlier work that did not benefit from access to mutants concluded that MSP2 and MSP4 are not shed at invasion (Boyle et al., 2014).
 Previous extensive mutagenesis analysis of the AMA1 SUB2 cleavage site (Olivieri et al., 2011) indicated that SUB2 has a rather promiscuous substrate recognition profile, cleaving its membrane-bound substrates at a roughly similar distance from the membrane rather than at a specific amino acid sequence.
 Our new mass spectrometric evidence revealing a diverse range of additional putative SUB2 substrates supports that model and underlines the potential for multiple consequences of SUB2 inhibition.
 It was interesting to note that SUB2 depletion resulted in significantly upregulated levels in culture supernatants of a number of merozoite proteins, particularly prominent examples including a conserved protein of unknown function (PF3D7_0520800), an inner membrane complex protein (PF3D7_1003600), and the myosin A tail interacting protein PF3D7_1246400 (MTIP), a component of the merozoite actinomyosin contractile system that drives invasion (see Figure 3—source data 1 and the left-hand side of the plot in Figure 3).
 Whilst we were initially puzzled by this, we suspect that these proteins might simply be derived from degradation of merozoites that failed to invade in the ΔSUB2 cultures; these merozoites would accumulate extracellularly and eventually disintegrate, likely leading to increased supernatant levels of merozoite proteins unrelated to the activity of SUB2.